 After the Wild Wing debacle of 1995-96, the Mighty Ducks went a little more conservative in designing their secondary logo, which was used as the shoulder patch for their home and away jerseys.

 The circular border bears the team name, while the goalie mask is squared up to the viewer, instead of staring slightly off-centre, as in the primary crest.
 However, I’m not happy with the lack of continuity between the Mighty Duck primary logo and this shoulder patch.

 The quantity and pattern of the holes on the mask are different.
 Plus, the disembodied duck head appears to have a lower lip or bill (do ducks even have lips?), an implication that, yes, this is indeed an actual duck rather than a duck-shaped goalie mask with a mysterious presence behind it.
 So, like, is the duck horribly disfigured?
 It is the spawn of Jason Voorhees and a mallard?
 I have so many questions.

 In 2003, the Mighty Ducks made a rather timid effort to re-enter the world of the alternate jersey, debuting a black and eggplant kit with a script-based primary crest.
 The lack of imagination that went into the crest matches the drab, colourless and uninspired appearance of the jerseys they adorned.

 These alternate jerseys also featured a new shoulder patch, consisting of the letters “M” and “D” overlapping.
 Real original.

-There’s really nothing here of substance for either of these, so I shan’t go into them further.
+There’s really nothing of substance here, so I shan’t go into them further.
 The alternate kit, logo included, disappeared after the 2005-06 season.
 Just a few years later, many people would fall madly in love with script logos (see: Wild, Minnesota).
 These people are wrong.
-Thankfully for the Mighty Ducks, they got out early.
+Thankfully, the Mighty Ducks got out early.
 Sort of.